 Another significant event was the death of the owner of the Escrick estate, the Honourable Beilby Lawley, Lord Wenlock in 1912.
 After his death ownership of the estate passed to his daughter Irene Lawley who later married into the Forbes Adam family.
 The estate at this point was managed by Claude Thompson on her behalf.
 The estate papers include correspondence between Mrs Sarah Burton and Claude Thompson, the estate manager, with regards to her tenancy of Manor Farm.

 Claude Thompson wrote to Sarah Burton on 12 March 1917 proposing that she willingly give up her tenancy of the farm and suggested that she discuss it with her son-in-law Mr Barrett.
 After a series of letters between the two parties Sarah was eventually offered a renewal of her tenancy, from 6 April 1918, provided that she “purchase each year during your tenancy 130 tons of good town manure for the arable land and you to produce (sic) the vouchers for my inspection when required”.
 Thompson was keen to ensure the land produced as much food as possible.
 The farm acreage comprised 101 acres at a rent of £115pa.
 The quid pro quo was that she would lose the cottage her grandson lived in, which was subsequently rented to another tenant.
 I wonder if it is at this point that William, Charlotte and family moved into Manor Farm?
 Sarah died in 1920 and it seems likely that by then William had taken over the tenancy of Manor Farm.
+He was recorded in the 1921 census as a farmer and employer at Manor Farm with his sons William Alfred and Michael working on the farm.
 A later tenancy agreement dated 10 May 1938 named William and his son William Alfred as co-tenants.
 The farm area by then was 120 acres 2 roods and 34 perches at a rent of £125pa.
 It included fields in the parishes of Skipwith and Escrick.

 The 1939 Register detailed who was living at Manor Farm on 29 September.
 It included William, his wife Charlotte, son William Alfred, his wife and two sons, as well as William and Charlotte’s daughter Edna and her family.
 William died on 14 May 1942 at Manor Farm.
 One of his causes of death was given as senile myocarditis; his death was registered on 15 May by his son William Alfred.
 William’s probate record mentions his widow Charlotte and he left effects valued at £471 15s 3d.
 William’s wife Charlotte died on 10 September 1942 and her probate record included her surviving sons: William Alfred Barrett and John Thomas Barrett, both farmers.
 Her effects were worth £476 7s 8d.
 After William’s death, his son William Alfred Barrett (1895-1970), became the sole tenant of Manor Farm.
 The tenancy agreement from the Escrick Park Estate papers included information on what crops should be grown during World War II; for example, a cultivation of land order from 1943 required that the whole of OS.304 (1910 map), 10.618 acres of grass, be ploughed up before 31 December 1943 and sown with one of the following crops for harvest in 1944: wheat, barley, oats, rye, peas, beans, potatoes, sugar beet.
 It also stated that “the Committee’s written consent must be obtained for the growing of flax”, a crop which had previously been grown in the local area.
 The following map shows the location of OS.304 with the farm circled in purple and Escrick Park in green.